 Most pregnant mothers are advised to have a walk every hour or two since they are more susceptible to forming blood clots.
 Any exercises that you would regularly undertake prior to pregnancy should be reviewed by your doctor.
 Any strenuous exercises for your abs or extreme yoga poses are a strict no-no. Relaxing workouts such as wading in the swimming pool or simple stretches are good for your joints.
 Avoid any exercises that push your pulse rate beyond 140.

-7. Any Dietary Restrictions Needed while being Pregnant?
+7. Are There Any Dietary Restrictions Needed During Pregnancy?

 The follow-up question to this is always primarily about coffee.
 A certain amount of caffeine, about 200mg, is considered fine.
 However, caffeine can also be a constituent of many other food items ranging from beverages, chocolates, and tea.
 Generally, fruits, dairy products, and grains are great foods to focus on.
 Do stay away from raw meat or even packaged meat, and greasy fried foods.